PeterDijkgraaf/peterdijkgraaf.github.com/readme.md

-Portfolio of Peter Dijkgraaf.
+Portfolio of Peter Dike.
 Build with Jekyll, hosted on GitHub

-#www.peterdijkgraaf.com
+#www.peterdike.com